mhammond/pywin32/build_env.md

 ## Cross-compiling for ARM64 (Microsoft Visual C++ 14.1 and up)
 - Follow the `For Visual Studio 2019` instructions above and pick the optional ARM64 build tools
-- Download prebuilt Python ARM64 binaries:
+- Download prebuilt Python ARM64 binaries to a temporary location on your machine.
+You will need this location in a later step.
-  - Download a Python ARM64 version [from NuGet](https://www.nuget.org/packages/pythonarm64/#versions-tab) that matches the version you are using to run the build.
+  > python download-arm64-libraries.py "<temporary path>"
-  - Change .nupkg file to .zip extension and unzip (or install normally using `nuget.exe`).
-The extracted folder contains a `tools\libs` directory with a number of `*.lib` files in it.
-You will need this folder later.
+  - This script downloads a Python ARM64 build [from NuGet](https://www.nuget.org/packages/pythonarm64/#versions-tab) that matches the version you used to run it.
 - Setup the cross-compilation environment:
   > "C:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools\vc\Auxiliary\Build\vcvarsall.bat" x86_arm64
 - Update `setuptools` and set the following environment variables to ensure it is used:
   > set SETUPTOOLS_USE_DISTUTILS=1
   > set DISTUTILS_USE_SDK=1
-- Build the extensions, passing the `libs` directory from earlier.
+- Build the extensions, passing the directory from earlier.
 You may optionally add the `bdist_wheel` command to generate a wheel.
-  > python setup.py build_ext -L "<path to tools\libs>" bdist_wheel
+  > python setup.py build_ext -L "<temporary path from earlier>" bdist_wheel
 - Copy the wheel to the target machine and install directly:
   > python -m pip install "<path to wheel>"